pedrodelclaro/odin-recipes/README.md

 The objective of this project is to exercise the workflow with git, github, CLI and html and also concepts such as tags, elements, links and images.

+# part 2

+After making a simple website with html basics, i'll use CSS to put on some style.
+The objective here is to pratica fundamental concepts of CSS, like cascade, syntax, selectors and basic properties.